bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

 npm install autoprefixer@latest
 ```

 Or if you have used `create-react-app` to create your app, then all you have to do is enable it.
 By default, Autoprefixer is disabled for Grid.
 To switch it on, add this comment ` /* autoprefixer grid: autoplace */` at the top of your CSS file.
+Another option is switching it on

 To see it in action, test your code with their [online tool](https://autoprefixer.github.io/).

 ![Autoprefixer online tool](/assets/screen-shot-2019-12-02-at-20.06.13.png "Autoprefixer online tool")

 Awesome, right? ✨

+If you're interested, check out their [docs ](https://github.com/postcss/autoprefixer#grid-autoplacement-support-in-ie)for more info.

 ## Limitations